 Customer Support Automation: Best practices

-While automations come with their benefits, there are certain pitfalls as well.
+While automation comes with its benefits, there are certain pitfalls as well.
 When automating your support system it’s good to keep the following in mind.

 Be Careful and think it through

-Random automations can do more harm than good.
-When crafting automations you need to thoroughly check the trigger and conditions that run the automation.
+Random automation can do more harm than good.
+When crafting automation you need to thoroughly check the trigger and conditions that run the automation.
 Unnecessary conditions and inappropriate triggers can make the automation ineffective or even completely useless.

-The best practice is to craft automations with fallbacks for typical scenarios.
+The best practice is to craft automation with fallbacks for typical scenarios.
 It’s also important to keep the automation as simple as possible for scalability.
-An automation that works for 100 customers but gets overwhelmed with 500 is not a good one to have.
+Automation that works for 100 customers but gets overwhelmed with 500 is not a good one to have.

-Lastly, you need to be sure about the outcomes you want from the automations.
-Better to keep automations focused on specific tasks instead of trying to automate the whole support process at one go.
+Lastly, you need to be sure about the outcomes you want from the automation.
+Better to keep automation focused on specific tasks instead of trying to automate the whole support process in one go.

 Don’t automate where a person is needed

 People are more useful than robots, period.
-While automations make things easier and efficient, they can never replace true human expertise.
-Making your customers deal with auto responses while they seek a person to talk to is unacceptable.
+While automation makes things easier and more efficient, it can never replace true human expertise.
+Making your customers deal with auto-responses while they seek a person to talk to is unacceptable.

 When a customer comes in with what we like to call “super technical issues”, a support agent is the reliable answer.
 Offer anything else and they will take their business to your competitors in a heartbeat.

-Leave this kind of issue for the professionals.
+Leave this kind of issue to the professionals.
 Automate the routine predictable tasks.
-This helps agents focus on the complex issues that require problem solving skills and higher levels of cognition.
+This helps agents focus on complex issues that require problem-solving skills and higher levels of cognition.

 Keep an easy escape

-No matter how well you craft automations, things can always go wrong.
-The best solution for this is to offer easy alternatives to your automations.
-More often than not, automations forward people to the wrong documentations or can’t process the query all together.
+No matter how well you craft automation, things can always go wrong.
+The best solution for this is to offer easy alternatives to your automation.
+More often than not, automation forward people to the wrong documentation or can’t process the query altogether.

-Automations are like a double edged sword.
+Automations are like a double-edged sword.
 They are incredibly effective, only if you know how to use them.
 Be an amateur at it and you’ll end up doing more harm than good.
-We’ve covered the most common and easy automations that any support team needs.
+We’ve covered the most common and easy automation that any support team needs.
 While some conditions might be different based on context, the basics remain the same.

 Fluent Support allows for a variety of automation workflows that you can fiddle around with.
-Make sure to try out new ways to automate for unique tasks.
-We’re more than happy to hear how you’re using Fluent Support for customer support automations.
+Make sure to try out new ways to automate unique tasks.
+We’re more than happy to hear how you’re using Fluent Support for customer support automation.

 Until next time, happy serving!